-Barack Obama’s Quiet Campaign for Joe Biden
+Here Comes Obama

 Obama is alarmed about Trump’s presidency, and about the threats Trump has been making about not transferring power if he loses.
 Obama is determined to end both.
 But getting involved has been tricky.

-Read: Obama’s 2016 Warning: Trump Is a ‘Fascist’
+Read: Obama’s 2016 warning: Trump is a ‘fascist’

 Obama is an arena politician, strongest in front of a crowd cheering for him, but he won’t be anywhere near an arena between now and November 3.
 So far, the closest that Obama has come to traveling to a swing state is spending much of the summer in Martha’s Vineyard.
 But that’s about to change.
 For the last two weeks of the campaign, Obama will hit the trail, potentially adding joint appearances with Joe Biden and Kamala Harris.
 He’ll be attending “drive-in” rallies, which have become a Biden campaign pandemic favorite, letting voters see him from within the bubble of their own cars.
 Obama’s focus will be on states with early voting, hoping to get those cars to drive right to the polls, and promoting Democrats’ recent shift to emphasizing showing up in person early—rather than relying on the mail—to bank as many votes as possible before Election Day.